| |

 old advertising, directories or the like to support either of these

-alternative names, but it was certainly the Victoria Hotel by 1886 when
+alternative names, but as mentioned before, it had a painted sign of Victoria and Albert on horseback at some time between 1840 and 1866.
+It was certainly the Victoria Hotel by 1886 when

 the advertisement seen below appeared.
 In the 1990s it was decided that